huashengwang1989/photobook/README.md

 - B. Ad-hoc activity photos.
 One activity can have multiple pages.
 It support meta information on the first page, and arranging photos underneath the meta information and on subsequent pages.

 > As this is auto-generation, currently it is programmed as maximum 2 photos underneath the meta information in the first page, and maximum 4 photos for subsequent pages for one activity.
 This is not configurable at current stage, though you may minor adjust them (see `pageAdjust.activity` in project config file.
 Refer to "Config Your Own Photobook Project" section for details).

+## Background

+This app is created based on picture files and information that can be extracted from LittleLives, which Singapore's PCF Sparkletots Preschool was using for parent-teacher communication and daily trackings.
+LittleLives itself offer functionality of batch photo download for both calendar part (individual month) and activity part (all photos for a period - you need re-organise them to individual activities).

+For 2024 onwards, PCF Sparkletots has switched to customised app by Qoqolo.
+I will see how it can be updated to suit Qoqolo's context.

 ## Kick Start